ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

 ### 0:00 - 24:08// set up a TRACE to understand problematic query or stored procedure.
 Create a dummy procedure to simulate as a problematic query.

+### 24:08 - 1:07:05 // Scenario: Migration from On-Prem to Azure VM, we need to calcuate the disk parameters like IOPS,Throughput at On-Prem Level, so that we can match the IOP,throughput on Azure VM. how to calculate?

+### 1:07:05 - // Scenario: how to configure memory settings for STAND ALONE & CLUSTERED environments?

 **<U> Sample query</U>**